What it is and why it matters

 Machine learning in today's world

 By using algorithms to build models that uncover connections, organizations can make better decisions without human intervention.
-Learn more about this solution that's shaping the world we live in.
+Learn more about the technologies that are shaping the world we live in.

 Applying machine learning to IoT